richardnpaul/vpn-proxy/README.md

 ```
 htpasswd -c ./passwords <username>
 ```
-This will result in a file with the name `passwords` in the current directory.
+This will result in a file with the name `passwords` in the current directory _(which is mounted in the proxy container as a volume)_.
 The contents of this file will be in the format:
 ```
 <username>:$apr1$<salt>$<hash>
 ```